Explore One of the new natural wonders of the world

 Buy tickets via Webtickets

-Valid 7 days a week at the Ticket Office
+Valid 7 days a week only at the Ticket Office

 SA Senior Citizen: Return R 100 | One Way R50